wotakumoe/wotaku/docs/glossary/audio.md

 Two common analog sources are the vinyl and the cassette.

 - **Vinyls** are large discs that contain grooves in a spiral fashion.
 These grooves are proportional to that of the sin wave embedded into them.
 A needle can travel along these grooves in order to reproduce the signal as an alternating current.
 To achieve this, the vinyl is placed onto a device called a turntable, which spins the disc at a specific speed in order to accurately reproduce the sound.
 Due to the nature of the needle moving along the grooves, many claim that vinyls will lose sound quality over time.
-While this is very true, most people buying vinyls today will not listen to them often, so their lifespan can actually be quite long.   <br>
+While this is very true, most people buying vinyls today will not listen to them often, so their lifespan can actually be quite long.
 - **Cassettes**, also referred to as tapes, contain magnetic strips with sound information superimposed into them.
 This works by exposing the magnetic tape to an induced magnetic field.
 The field strength is proportional to the frequencies of the audio data being imposed.
 The magnetized particles then align in certain patterns within the tape, encoding the audio.
 Cassettes can be recorded and played back in a device known as a tape deck.
 Recording can be achieved on most tape decks, allowing the user to make tape recordings of whatever they like.
 :::